adrian-evo/workday-tasks-time-control/docs/howto.md

 To take the new translations into use, restart the Icon by Quit menu and executing the "*Icon*" task.

-## How to switch to Playwright library and back
+## How to switch to Playwright library

 Due to Selenium limitations and exceptions, it runs much slower than Playwright, mainly when automating dynamic unstable type of web pages.
-If you want to switch to Playwright, you can do it automatically or manually as explained here.
+If you want to switch to Playwright, do the following:

-**Note**: Playwright environment is bigger than Selenium since _node.js_ is installed along with Playwright library, Browser equivalent RPA library and all 3 types of browsers (Chromium, Mozilla and WebKit), all under _AppData\Local\robocorp_ on Windows or *.robocorp* on macOS.

-Automatically:

-- Run _tools/switch libs.bat_ on Windows or _tools/switch libs.command_ on macOS to switch between Selenium and Playwright environment and back.

-Manually:

-- The directory **pw** contains 2 files, _conda.yaml.pw_ (environment for Playwright library) and _url-keywords.robot.pw_ (the same tasks executed with Playwright instead of Selenium)
+- edit "APP_KEYWORDS" from *devdata/env.json* to use "*devdata/url-keywords-pw.robot*".
+Customize the keywords as needed by your web applications.

+- edit *conda.yaml* and add *nodejs*, *robotframework-browser* and *rfbrowser init* entries, as in the example file *tools/conda-pw.yaml*

-- Remove .pw extension and move both files over the existing files under root directory and execute e.g., the "*Icon*" task again after you Quit the icon, so that the environment will be created for the first time.
+- Quit and execute the "*Icon*" task, so that the environment will be created for the first time.
 See these [notes for robocorp and rcc toolchain](/README.md#notes-for-robocorp-and-rcc-toolchain) for details about the enviromnent.

 - Remove manually the _output_ directory

-- Run the tasks as explained above
+- Run the tasks as usual

+**Note**: Playwright environment is bigger than Selenium since _node.js_ is installed along with Playwright library, Browser equivalent RPA library and all 3 types of browsers (Chromium, Mozilla and WebKit), all under _AppData\Local\robocorp_ on Windows or *.robocorp* on macOS.